Might Delete Later

-Might Delete Later is the fourth mixtape by the American rapper J. Cole.
+Might Delete Later is the debut commercial mixtape and fourth overall by the American rapper J. Cole.
 It was released through Dreamville and Interscope Records on April 5, 2024.
 The mixtape features guest appearances from Young Dro, Gucci Mane, Ari Lennox, Cam'ron, Central Cee, Bas, Daylyt, and Ab-Soul.
 Included in the mixtape's production credits are Cole himself, T-Minus, Charlie Heat, FnZ, ATL Jacob, The Alchemist, Mike Will Made It, and Pluss, among others.
 The mixtape was supported by one single, "H.Y.B.", a collaboration with Bas and Central Cee that was sent to US rhythmic radio on April 30, 2024, weeks after the mixtape's release.
 Might Delete Later was J. Cole's first project not to be released under the Roc Nation imprint, and his first mixtape since Friday Night Lights, which was released in 2010.
 It was nominated for Best Rap Album at the 67th Annual Grammy Awards.

 Background

 Might Delete Later's release had been hinted at through vlogs published by Cole in the weeks leading up to its release.
 While promoting his upcoming studio album, The Fall Off, on February 21, 2024, J. Cole shared a video titled "Might Delete Later, Vol. 1" that included a snippet of "Crocodile Tearz".
 Just under a month later, on March 18, J. Cole shared 'Vol. 2" of the vlog, which included a snippet of "3001".

 On March 22, 2024, Future and Metro Boomin released their collaborative studio album, We Don't Trust You.
 The album's sixth track, "Like That", included a verse where featured artist Kendrick Lamar dissed J. Cole and Drake in reference to their collaborative track "First Person Shooter" that had been released the year prior.
-J. Cole responded to Lamar's diss on Might Delete Later with "7 Minute Drill", a track Cole later deleted from streaming services after apologizing to Lamar for his response at Dreamville Festival 2024.
+J. Cole responded to Lamar's diss on Might Delete Later with "7 Minute Drill", a track Cole later deleted from streaming services after.
+J. Cole later explained why he deleted the track about Lamar at Dreamville Festival 2024.
 Lamar and Drake would go on to engage in a rap feud throughout the following weeks.